-As part of the steel value chain, the Group understands the importance of the shift in thinking towards green steel-the production of steel without GHG emissions.
+As part of the steel value chain, the Group understands the importance of the shift in thinking towards green steel - the production of steel without GHG emissions.
 Whilst the projects outlined above will reduce the Group's carbon footprint on a per tonne basis for Scope 1 and 2 emissions, over 90% of the Group's overall carbon footprint per tonne relates to Scope 3 emissions, which predominantly relate to the conversion of iron ore to steel.
 In the short term, steelmakers are incentivised to use iron ore pellets as they offer blast furnace steelmakers the opportunity to lower their carbon emissions by 40% for every tonne of sinter fines substituted, but this is an existing benefit that will not materially affect the Group's Scope 3 emissions.
-Longer term, the Group is planning to lower its Scope 3 emissions by producing more FDP pellets, which are typically converted to steel using a combination of electricity and natural gas in the conversion process, and therefore have a materially lower carbon footprint.
+Longer term, the Group is planning to lower its Scope 3 emissions by producing more FDP pellets.

+gas in the conversion process, and therefore have a materially lower carbon footprint.